-For the first two weeks of every semester, there will be no charge for lock-outs.
-After the first two weeks, there will be a \$25 charge for every lock-out handled by Residence Life and Housing staff or Department of Public Safety staff.
+For the first two weeks of every semester there will be no charge for lock-outs.
+After the first two weeks there will be a \$10 charge for every lock-out handled by Campus Life staff or Public Safety staff.
 If a student is locked out more than three (3) times in a semester, the charge will increase to \$50 per occurrence.
 If you are locked out of your residence, you should contact the following as applicable:

-- Traditional Residence Halls can contact the RA on duty for assistance from 7:00 pm until 1:00 am.
-You can contact an RA on duty by calling the duty phone for the area (the number is posted in your residence hall).
-The Department of Public Safety will handle lockouts from 1:00 am until 7:00 pm (call 717-245-1349).
-On Saturdays and Sundays, please call the duty phone for the area between 9:00 am until 1:00 am. - Houses/Apartments can contact the Department of Public Safety at all times.
+- Traditional Residence Halls can contact the RA on duty for assistance from 7:30pm until 1:00am.
+You can contact an RA on duty by calling the duty phone for the area.
+DPS will handle lockouts from 1:00am until 7:30pm - Small Houses/Apartments- contact the Department of Public Safety at all times